 Using One Card

 It’s easier to make sure all of your credit-card-payable bills are getting paid if you use just one credit card for all of them.
 Choose the credit card with the best opportunity for earning rewards AND the highest credit limit.
 The more credit cards you use for paying bills, the harder it becomes to track and manage the charges on all your credit cards.
 It’s not impossible, but you have to be more diligent about keeping up with your current balances and making sure you’re not spending more than you can afford.

 It's important to make sure there’s enough credit available on your bill-paying credit card to cover all the new transactions.
-Almost all credit card issuers have eliminated penalty fees for exceeding your credit limit if you have not authorized them to allow charges that go over it, but they may still penalize you in other ways, such as lowering your credit limit or raising your interest rate.
+Credit card issuers cannot charge penalty fees for exceeding your credit limit if you have not authorized them to allow charges that go over it, but they may still penalize you in other ways, such as lowering your credit limit or raising your interest rate.
 If you want to, you can free up additional credit throughout the month by making periodic payments on your bill-paying credit card.

 Watching Your Checking Account